 Android Pay is here and easier to use than ever.

 The biggest perk about having access to parts of your smartphone from your watch is convenience.
 Whether that means checking the weather while you are getting dressed, or being able to easily glance down for a moment to check your notifications.
 Android Pay is now available for use right from your wrist, provided that your watch is running Android Wear 2.0 and has NFC.
-As of right now, that's a list populated by only the LG Watch Sport, but it won't be this exclusive for too long.

 How to set up Android Pay on your watch